Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool reads a reconciled stream for one data type across sources and specifies the supported data source families, distinguishing it from siblings like list_data_points and daily summaries.
+The description clearly states it reads a reconciled stream for one data type across sources, and specifies supported data source families.
+It distinguishes itself from sibling tools like list_data_points (raw) and daily_rollup (aggregated) by using 'reconciled'.
+However, it does not explicitly differentiate from all siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.